iterative/dvc.org/content/docs/command-reference/params/index.md

 You can find that each parameter and it's value were saved in the [DVC-file](/doc/user-guide/dvc-file-format).
-These values will be compared to the ones in the parameter files whenever `dvc repro` is used, to determine if dependency to the parameter file is invalidated:
+These values will be compared to the ones in the parameters files whenever `dvc repro` is used, to determine if dependency to the params file is invalidated:

 ```yaml
 md5: 05d178cfa0d1474b6c5800aa1e1b34ac